-On April 1, 1950, wrestler Terrible Ted debuted in Asbury Park, N.J.
+On April 1, 1950, wrestler Terrible Ted debuted in Asbury Park, New Jersey.
 He defeated renowned fighter Tony Galento, after which he fought him again in a rematch.
-Despite being a newcomer to the wrestling scene, Terrible Ted had proved himself a worthy adversary of more famous heavyweights.
+Despite being a newcomer to the wrestling scene, Terrible Ted proved himself a worthy adversary of more famous heavyweights.

 It may have had something to do with the fact that Terrible Ted was a bear.

 A Canadian American black bear, to be specific.
 Born in 1949 (or early 1950 by some accounts), Terrible Ted was seemingly destined for a life of wrestling.
 As a cub, his teeth and his claws were extracted, making him relatively harmless to tussle with, as the risk of being mauled was greatly reduced.
 Though, as a 600-pound bear, he was still rather imposing.

 His first, second, and third wrestling matches were against famed wrestler Tony Galento, which rocketed him to wrestling fame.
 After that, he was purchased by Dave McKigney, a wrestler who fought under the stage name Gene DuBois.

 For the most part, McKigney dragged Terrible Ted around carnival shows and small town fairs to have him wrestle trained performers.
 Almost all of the shows had a predetermined outcome, as did many wrestling matches at the time, which resulted in Terrible Ted coming out on top in almost all occasions.

 Occasionally, however, McKigney would challenge a brave member of the audience to wrestle Ted.
 Should they win, he promised, they would receive a large sum of money.
 Though many attempted to pin the bear, only one man, a welder named John Szigeti, was able to successfully do so.